 The Secret to Talking to Prospects: Be Genuine

 Most founders treat early conversations like mini sales pitches.
 They rehearse the value prop.
 They polish the demo.
-They hide the bugs and the rough edges and the fact that three things are held together with duct tape.
-And then they wonder why the conversation feels stiff and the prospect ghosts them after one call.
+They hide the bugs and the rough edges.
+Then they wonder why the conversation feels stiff and the prospect ghosts them after one call.

 I've been on both sides of this.
-And the single biggest unlock for me was realizing that people don't want to be sold to — they want to be asked for help.
+The single biggest unlock for me was realizing that people don't want to be sold to.
+They want to be asked for help.

 When you're pre-product-market-fit, your job isn't to convince anyone your product is amazing.
 Your job is to learn.
-And the fastest way to learn is to be honest about where you are.
+The fastest way to learn is to be honest about where you are.

-Try this: instead of “Let me show you what our platform can do,” say “We're really early.
+Try this.
+Instead of “Let me show you what our platform can do,” say “We're early.
 I'm trying to figure out if this problem is real and if our approach makes sense.
 Can I get your honest take?”

 That one shift changes everything.
 You're no longer a salesperson asking for their wallet.
 You're a builder asking for their brain.
-People are way more generous with the second one.
+People are far more generous with the second one.

 I've had prospects find bugs, report them, and then follow up a week later to ask if we fixed them.
 Not because they were paying customers.
 Because they felt invested in the journey.
 That doesn't happen when you pretend everything is perfect.

 This one is hard because the startup world rewards hype.
-Every pitch deck says “10x better” and “paradigm shift” and “revolutionizing the industry.”
-But when you're sitting across from an actual human who has an actual problem, that language falls flat.
+Every pitch deck says “10x better” and “paradigm shift.”
+But when you're sitting across from an actual human with an actual problem, that language falls flat.

 Prospects can smell exaggeration.
-And the moment they catch you overselling one thing, they discount everything else you say.
+The moment they catch you overselling one thing, they discount everything else you say.
 Honesty is a trust shortcut.

 Ask for Feedback, Not a Sale

-The best early conversations end with the prospect feeling like they helped you — not like they dodged a sales pitch.
-Here are some questions that actually work:
+The best early conversations end with the prospect feeling like they helped you, not like they dodged a sales pitch.
+Here are some questions that work:

 Notice none of these ask “Would you pay for this?”
 That question is useless in early conversations.
 Everyone says yes to be nice.
 Instead, watch what they do.
 Do they follow up?
 Do they share it with a coworker?
 Do they come back unprompted?
 Actions tell you what words won't.

-Here's what surprised me the most: people want to help early-stage founders.
-Not all of them, obviously.
-But way more than you'd think.
-There's something about a founder who says “I'm still figuring this out and I could really use your perspective” that resonates with people.
+Here's what surprised me the most.
+People want to help early-stage founders.
+Not all of them.
+But far more than you'd think.
+There's something about a founder who says “I'm still figuring this out and I could use your perspective” that resonates with people.

 Maybe it's because everyone remembers being early at something.
 Maybe it's because genuine vulnerability is rare in business conversations.
 Whatever the reason, it works.
-People will give you 30 minutes of brutally honest feedback, introduce you to someone who has the problem you're solving, or even become an early champion — all because you didn't try to impress them.
+People will give you 30 minutes of honest feedback or introduce you to someone who has the problem you're solving.

 The Bottom Line

 Early prospect conversations aren't sales calls.
 They're research.
-And the best researchers are honest about what they don't know.
+The best researchers are honest about what they don't know.

 Be genuine.
 Admit it's early.
 Admit there are bugs.
 Don't exaggerate.
 Ask for help instead of asking for a sale.
-And watch what happens — people will surprise you with how much they're willing to give when you stop performing and start being real.
+People will surprise you with how much they give when you stop performing and start being real.

 Your product doesn't need to be perfect to have great conversations.
-It just needs a founder who's willing to be honest about where it is — and genuinely curious about where it should go.
+It just needs a founder who's willing to be honest about where it is, and curious about where it should go.

 Keep reading